Do you ever feel like God just loves you because that’s something He does for everyone, not because He actually likes you?

 - Christ’s letter to Laodicea tells us it’s important to accept God’s correction and to let Him into relationship with you (Rev. 2:19-20)

 And that’s pretty much it.
 That’s all you have to do if you want to befriend the creator of the universe.
-It looks pretty simple in neat little bullet points, but I think we all know that when we start going into more detail or trying to put it into practice it’s not always that easy.
-It might be easier to grasp, though, when we think of our experiences making friends with other human beings.
+It looks simple in neat little bullet points, but I think we all know that when we start trying to put it into practice it’s not always that easy.
+The points about how to become God’s friends might be easier to grasp, though, when we think of our experiences making friends with other human beings.
 The same things that are important in healthy human friendships are important to a relationship with God.

 And Now We Add Agape

 Before we close, there is one more point I want to make.
-For that, let’s think back to when Jesus asked Peter, “Do you love me?”
+Let’s think back to when Jesus asked Peter, “Do you love me?”
 I think Peter initially thought phileo was a better kind of love because of how much it involves emotions.
-But phileo needs agape added to it.
+But phileo is not complete on its own; it needs agape added to it.
 Agape is the kind of love that keeps loving when feelings are gone or when they are crowded out by fear.
 In that regard, it’s very much like faith which keeps believing even though it can’t see exactly what’s going to happen next.
 And Peter did learn this lesson, for it’s in his epistle that we are told to add agape to our expressions of phileo for other people.

-We need to learn this lesson today as well.
-Our love for God and our fellow believers does need an element of emotion and feeling.
-We’re supposed to be friends with them.
+We need to learn this lesson today just as much as Peter’s first readers did.
+Our love for God and our fellow believers needs an element of emotion and feeling–we’re supposed to be friends with them.
 Our love also needs to be stable and unconditional because we must act with love even when we don’t feel “in love.”
-Both are needed to maintain a friendship with God.
+Both types of love are needed to maintain a friendship with God.